 The test results of the non-stress check may be:

-- Reactivity (normal).
+- Reactivity (typical).
 The baby’s pulse rises two or more times within the test volume.

 - no response.
 Once the baby moves, the baby’s pulse will not change.
 This may mean that you need different tests.